-There have been several high-profile security breaches in recent years, including Talk-Talk and even the NHS, the demand for cybersecurity professionals is also at its peak.
-Like much of the IT sector, employers are struggling to fill a skills gap – some predict that there could be around 100,000 unfilled cybersecurity jobs in the UK by 2022.
+Like much of the IT sector, employers are struggling to fill these cyber security skills gaps – some predict that there could be around 100,000 unfilled cyber security jobs in the UK by 2022.

-CompTIA’s Security+ is a well-regarded certification in the sector, offering an introduction, and is offered as part of our Network Professional or Technical Support Programmes.
+CompTIA’s Security+ is a well-regarded certification in the sector, offering an introduction to the fundamentals of cyber security, and is offered with some Networking & IT Support training programmes.
 This will allow you to build your foundation in networking or technical support, and upskill with the additional certification when you’re ready.

-Typically our course graduates will work in 1st line support or a similar role for 2-3 years before upskilling and making the transition into a cyber security role, but this can vary depending on the individual.
+Typically industry entrants will work in 1st Line Support or a similar role for 2-3 years before making the transition into a cyber security role, but this can vary depending on the individual.
 But like any career change – it all starts with that first step.

 The Just IT Network Professional Programme is designed for people looking to start careers in IT, and is a great lead in to Cyber Security.